-People can occasionally be unpleasant, if you are being threatened or fear for your safety at any point, try to walk away from the situation and call the Police on 999 immediately.
+If you feel you are being threatened or fear for your safety at any point, try to walk away from the situation and call the Police on 999 immediately.

-People like to walk their dogs through both sites and sometimes they will not be on leads.
+People like to walk their dogs and sometimes they will not be on leads.
 If the dog is too close to a work area then politely ask the owner to put it under control.
 If this does not work, then stop the job you are on and finish when the dog is out of the way.
 You will come across dog mess from time to time; this can be shovelled and put into a bin bag or one of the onsite bins.